Joe Montana: NFL records and accomplishments

 Noted for his ability to remain calm under pressure, Montana helped his teams to 32 fourth-quarter come-from-behind victories.
 With 58 seconds left in the 1981 NFC Championship Game against the Dallas Cowboys, he completed a game-winning touchdown pass so memorable that it would become known simply as "The Catch".
 In Super Bowl XXIII against the Cincinnati Bengals, Montana threw another remarkable game-winning touchdown pass at the end of a 92-yard drive with only 36 seconds left on the game clock.

 During his career with the 49ers, Montana completed 2,929 of 4,600 passes for 35,142 yards with 244 touchdowns and 123 interceptions.
 He had thirty-five 300-yard passing games including seven in which he threw for over 400 yards.
 His career totals: 3,409 completions on 5,391 attempts, 273 touchdowns, 139 interceptions, and 40,551 yards passing.
 He also rushed for 1,676 yards and 20 touchdowns.
 When Montana retired, his career passer rating was 92.3, second only to his 49er successor Steve Young (96.8).
 He has since been surpassed by five other players, which ranks his passer rating at 7th all-time.
 Montana also had won 100 games faster than any other quarterback until surpassed by Tom Brady in 2008.
 His record as a starter was 117–47.
 His number 16 was retired by the 49ers on December 15, 1997, during halftime of the team's game against the Denver Broncos on Monday Night Football.
 Montana also held the record for most passing yards on a Monday night game with 458 against the Los Angeles Rams in 1989.

-Montana is second in postseason records for most games with a passer rating over 100.0 (12), in career postseason touchdown passes (45), passing yards (5,772) and games with 300+ passing yards (six, tied with Kurt Warner).
+Montana is second in postseason records for most games with a passer rating over 100.0 (12), career postseason touchdown passes (45), passing yards (5,772), and games with 300+ passing yards (six, tied with Kurt Warner).
 He also tied Terry Bradshaw's record for consecutive playoff games with at least two touchdown passes (seven), though this record has since been broken by Baltimore Ravens quarterback Joe Flacco and Green Bay Packers quarterback Aaron Rodgers.
-Undefeated in four Super Bowl appearances, Montana completed 83 of 122 passes for 1,142 yards and 11 touchdowns with no interceptions, earning him a Super Bowl record passer rating of 127.8.
+Undefeated in four Super Bowl appearances, Montana completed 83 of 122 passes for 1,142 yards, 11 touchdowns, and no interceptions, earning him a Super Bowl record passer rating of 127.8.
 The first player ever to win three Super Bowl MVP awards, Montana also holds the Super Bowl record for most pass attempts (122) without throwing an interception.

 He was selected to the Pro Bowl eight times and selected All-Pro six times.
 He is also the only player to have two touchdown passes of 95+ yards.

-Montana was listed at #4 on the NFL Network's The Top 100: NFL's Greatest Players, with teammate Jerry Rice at #1.
+Montana was listed at #4 on the NFL Network's The Top 100: NFL's Greatest Players (the highest ranking quarterback on the list), with teammate Jerry Rice at #1.